-At Leeds City College, students facing financial barriers can access a range of support to help them succeed with their studies.
+At Leeds Sixth Form College, students facing financial barriers can access a range of support to help them succeed with their studies.
 With support for meals and travel passes available, don’t let money worries hold you back from your future.

 The following financial support is available to eligible students to help with costs associated with studying: